chengshul/chengshul.github.io/index.md

 # More about me
 My name is written as 李成疏 in Chinese and it is pronounced as /li<sup>214</sup> ʈ͡ʂʰɤŋ<sup>35</sup> ʂu<sup>55</sup>/.
 (Not familiar with these symbols?
 They are called [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) and can be used to describe any language in the world!
 Did you know that [Mandarin](https://en.wikipedia.org/wiki/Standard_Chinese), like many other languages in the world, is a [tonal language](https://en.wikipedia.org/wiki/Tone_(linguistics))?)

 I was born in [Zhangjiakou](https://en.wikipedia.org/wiki/Zhangjiakou), a city near [Beijing](https://en.wikipedia.org/wiki/Beijing), and moved to [Shanghai](https://en.wikipedia.org/wiki/Shanghai) at the age of 5.
 I went to Beijing for my undergrad and have lived in [Vancouver](https://en.wikipedia.org/wiki/Vancouver) since 2015.

-Apart from physics, I am interested in linguistics, language learning, classical music, and animes.
+Apart from physics, I am interested in linguistics, language learning([français](https://en.wikipedia.org/wiki/French_language) and [日本語](https://en.wikipedia.org/wiki/Japanese_language)), classical music, and animes.

 # Contact
 chengshu(at)phas(dot)ubc(dot)ca